 4. Place a generous amount of butter mixture on top of each escargot.

-5. Set the escargots dishes on the cookie sheet and place in the oven for approximately 15 minutes or whenever the butter is hot and bubbly.
+Set the escargots dishes on the cookie sheet and place in the oven for

 6. Sprinkle with additional parsley and serve hot with baguettes or crostini to soak up the butter/garlic mixture.